hltcoe/sandle/README.md

 }'
 ```

-Note that Sandle only supports HTTP (not HTTPS) at this time.
+Note that Sandle only comes with support for HTTP, not HTTPS.
+If you need HTTPS but don't have a certificate, you can set up a reverse proxy in front of Sandle using [certbot](https://certbot.eff.org).

 ### API Documentation